 Many are still heart sick over last Wednesday’s layoff of 75 permanent employees at Mammoth Mountain.
 Observers struggle to understand why a Mountain that brings in more than 100 million every year could not support its workers.
 CEO Rusty Gregory has tried to explain that the money is just not there.
 Most people find the realities of big business hard to figure out.
 Criticisms continue in online comments, letters and calls.
 In a post on the Mammoth Mountain Forum and in a letter to laid off employees, Gregory tried to explain.
 He also answered some of our questions.

-In the Forum post, he revealed that “by March 15, we will be in breach of our loan covenants, which means that the bank will make us cut expenses aggressively.
+In the Mammoth Mountain Forum post, he revealed that “by March 15, we will be in breach of our loan covenants, which means that the bank will make us cut expenses aggressively.
 I decided to cut year round jobs.
 I believe that if I didn’t act yesterday that I would be causing many more job losses later this year.”

 Gregory said he learned this painful lesson in the “slow response to the circumstances that led to Black Monday and the layoff of 150 employees.”
 That was in 1991.
 Gregory repeated that this year the layoffs were his decision.
 He said in the Forum post that “Barry Sternlicht didn’t tell me to do this.
 Neither he nor any of our other partners has told me to do anything.
 They remain supportive, solid partners and friends.”